20 Examples of Wearables and IoT Disrupting Healthcare

 11. Cancer treatment

-The developments we are currently seeing have stopped people with medical conditions from being prisoners in their homes and are minimizing their need to regularly visit the hospital.
+The developments we are currently seeing have stopped people with medical conditions from being prisoners in their homes and are minimizing their need to visit the hospital regularly.

 Upright Go, a small wearable device, helps patients to train themselves to employ a healthier posture using biofeedback.
-It produces a small vibration when the person wearing the device is slouching.
-In the app, a user can see an onscreen avatar that mirrors their position as they wear the device.
-This avatar becomes red when the posture is stooping, thus motivating the person to get into a straighter healthier position.
-Plus, the biofeedback vibration helps users to form better overall posture behaviors and reduce the possibility of future spinal problems.
+It produces a slight vibration when the person wearing the device is slouching.
+In the app, users can see an onscreen avatar that mirrors their position as they wear the device.
+This avatar becomes red when the posture is stooping, thus motivating the person to get into a straighter, healthier position.
+Plus, the biofeedback vibration helps users form better overall posture behaviors and reduce future spinal problems.

 13. Hearing aid